yorhanpolanco/Home_Challenge/Rest-Assured/README.md

 ## Execution

 1. It is necessary to clone the API to the local machine " git clone https://github.com/swagger-api/swagger-petstore "
+2. To run the server " mvn package jetty:run "
-2. The project was created maven so it has its pom file and it is necessary to download the dependencies:
+3. The project was created maven so it has its pom file and it is necessary to download the dependencies:
 - Right click on the project --> Maven --> Update Project
 - Right click on the project --> Run As --> Install Maven
-3. Run the testng.xml file as TestNG Suite
+4. Run the testng.xml file as TestNG Suite

 ## Explain Approach